Why Trust OMD?

 Understanding the Cost of an Online Phys Ed MEd

-Many online programs offer in-state tuition rates to all students regardless of state residency, keeping costs lower for out-of-state learners.
-When budgeting for your education, be sure to factor in additional costs for program fees (technology, online learning, practicum, etc.), books and materials, a quality computer, and internet access.
+Many online programs offer flat tuition rates regardless of residency, which can reduce costs for out-of-state students.
+When budgeting, be sure to account for additional expenses such as program fees, books and materials, technology requirements, and internet access.

 SchoolNo. of CreditsCost per CreditTotal Tuition